practo/Practo-Careers/docs/index.md

 #### Latest:

 - **\[Oct 22nd, 2021 04:15 PM\]** JUET, Guna Students: We have received zero registrations from your college.
 Each student was expected to fill a registration form shared by Practo.
 It seems that either the form was not shared with you or a different form was circulated by the PO.
 Since we have closed the registrations for today's test, we will try to reschedule the test on some other date.
+(This message is only for JUET Guna students)

 #### Previous: